 And that's not all!
-SEA SENSE is making it easier for you to take private On Your Own Boatę courses - sail or power.
+SEA SENSE is making it easier for you to have private instruction - On Your Own Boatę courses - sail or power.
 Or, if you're planning to move your boat to a new cruising ground and want to make the most of the passage, SEA SENSE can provide "teaching deliveries" personalized to your needs, where you learn as you go.

 In the News

 Patti joins Ken & Jean for The Voyage of The Puddle Duck, their Ranger 29 on a

 journey from Toronto, Canada to Stuart, Florida.

 In the fall of 2012, Ken and Jean made an incredible voyage in their new

 boat, The Puddle Duck, which is a Ranger 29 trailerable tug.
 Their dream was to